Axinom/drm-fairplay-integration-sample/README.md

 # Axinom DRM Integration Sample

-The purpose of this sample application is to provide a minimal setup needed to use Axinom DRM with AVFoundation framework to play FairPlay protected HTTP Live Streams (HLS) hosted on remote servers.
+The purpose of this sample application is to provide a minimal setup needed to use Axinom DRM with AVFoundation framework to play FairPlay protected HTTP Live Streaming (HLS) media hosted on remote servers.

 You can use the example code provided in this sample to build your own application that integrates the Axinom DRM with AVFoundation.